flenniken/statictea/docs/processTemplate.md

 # processTemplateTop

-Process the template and return 0 on success.
-This calls processTemplate.
+Setup the environment streams then process the template and return 0 on success.

 ```nim
 proc processTemplateTop(env: var Env; args: Args): int